lemonase/CC-Search-G-Suite-Addon/README.md

-# CC-Search addon for GSuite
+# CC-Search addon for G Docs and Slides

 ## This is an addon in development for Google Slides and Google Docs

-The idea is that the user should be able to search for images licensed by CC and easily insert them into the current slide/doc along with proper attribution.
+The idea is that a user should be able to search for images licensed by CC and easily insert them into the current slide/doc along with proper attribution.

 Built using [Catalog API](https://github.com/creativecommons/cccatalog-api)